bryanmiller7sixty/.CppProjects/README.md

-# CSUSM and Miracosta course projects
+# CSUSM and MiraCosta course projects